nens/lizard-docs/source/d_geometryblocks.rst

 If you want to patch changes to the graph this can be done by providing a valid JSON object for its source element, and perform a patch on https://demo.lizard.net/api/v3/labeltypes/{uuid of the new labeltype}/.

-Currently it is not possible to visualize the resultant labels in the Lizard portals.
+Currently it is not possible to visualize the resulting labels in the Lizard portals.
 Individual labels can be computed with a GET request on the labeltype endpoint.
 For example with: https://demo.lizard.net/api/v3/labeltypes/{label type uuid}/compute/?geom_intersects=POINT(4.46648 51.92938).
 It is also possible to pre-compute larger amounts of labels.
 By doing so it becomes possible to quickly request multiple